-The two standard table legs are identical.
+The two deluxe table legs are identical.
 However, the table's orientation in your room will determine which becomes the "right" and "left" leg and which way the machine faces (as reviewed in "how will your table be oriented").
 When assembling the machine, the "freehand (needle) side" represents the "front" of the system.
 Decide which direction you want the needle side of the machine to face, and then use the side view diagram below to orient your two legs in the correct direction to match.

-The Standard table footprint for Lucey is 5'3" and for Lenni it is 4'6" deep with the head pushed as far back as possible toward the rear (Pantograph side).
-Standard table lengths are 8', 10', or 12'.
+The table footprint is 5'6" deep with the head pushed as far back as possible toward the rear (Pantograph side).
+If you have the optional automatic quilt advance, add 8" to the table length you ordered (e.g. a 12-foot table with the advance will measure 12'8".)